rpopadiuk97/GoogleMapsAPI/README.md

 # GoogleMapsAPI
-A small HTML project that utilizes the Google Maps API to display my favorite places around Toronto.
+A small HTML project that utilizes the Google Maps API to showcase my favorite places around Toronto.